bincent0929/bincent0929/README.md

 ### I'm currently a student.
 I'm going to Shasta College real far up in California for a degree in Computer Science.

-I've done Python, C++, and HTML with CSS.
+I've done **Python**, **C++**, and **HTML with CSS**.
 The latter two I learned from freeCodeCamp.com.

-I have a server that I run self-hosted software on such as Gitea, Nextcloud, Calibre, etc. I also run OPNsense on my home router.
+I run my own server that I run self-hosted software on such as Gitea, Nextcloud, Calibre, etc. I also run OPNsense on my home router.
 My favorite piece of software would have to be Tailscale because I just think it's so amazing how it links all of my services together and makes it easy to add devices.

-Through doing these projects I've learned a lot about configuring software and getting it to do things that I want it to do.
-It was A LOT of troubleshooting and learning.
+Through doing these projects I've learned a lot about *configuring software* and getting it to do things that I want it to do.
+It was A LOT of **troubleshooting** and **learning**.

 I've just recently started down the path of coding solutions rather than finding solutions that other people have coded.